 Web or Graphic Designer

 If you are already spending every free moment on your computer, why not turn your skills into money?
-Many companies and individuals have a need to create or enhance their websites.
+Many companies and individuals need someone to create or enhance their websites.
 Start by creating your own website to advertise your skills.
 Then, whenever you come across a website that could use your services, make contact and sell yourself and your ideas.

 Blogger/Writer